 Grüner Veltliner is the most planted wine grape variety in Austria but in California, plantings are very rare.
 In the Napa Valley we are aware of only two producers who have/or are making wine from Napa Valley grown Grüner Veltliner: Lava Vine through its ownership affiliation with winemaker Rudy von Strasser who originally planted a small block on Diamond Mountain bottling it under von Strasser for several years and the Hess Collection with a small amount growing on Mt.
 Veeder.

-Tastings are currently held semi-outdoors in a 900 square foot tented area with good air flow (a prominent and inherent characteristic of Carneros).
-This setup is temporary – until their nearby hospitality center finishes being remodeled (supposed to open by June 2021).
-Several tables and lounge type seats are available for guests to enjoy a tasting with blankets provided for colder days.
+Tastings are held either semi-outdoors or inside the tasting room at several tables or in one of two smaller more intimate spaces.
+Blankets are provided for colder day outdoor tastings.
 While here one may see or hear private jets flying into and or out of the nearby private Napa County Airport.
 And see plenty of cars passing by on the nearby Napa River Bridge over the Napa River.
-One vintner we met several years ago told us he used to jog on this bridge when it was still under construction – at one point only half way completed, he used to refer to it as “the bridge to nowhere”.
+One vintner we met several years ago told us he used to jog on this bridge when it was still under construction – at one point only halfway completed, he used to refer to it as “the bridge to nowhere”.